malrusdjav/Master-s-thesis/NH3_molecule/ase-nwchem/readme.rst

 NH3 with ase-nwchem
 ====================

+We have the ammonia molecule which we study using methods molecular physics.

+We optimize the molecule using the DFT methods of the open-source NWChem program.

 Calculation of data on the properties of the ammonia molecule:
 1) average distance between N and H atoms  in the molecule
 2) average angle between HNH atoms in the molecule